UoS-COM1001/com1001-2024-25-spr/Spring-Project-Brief.md

 # **Spring Semester Team Software Project**

-In the spring semester, each team will implement a web system according to the user stories you collected in the autumn semester.
+In the spring semester, each team will implement a web system according to the user stories you collected in the autumn semester (see the [sample solution](misc/user-stories-sample-solution.md)).
 The implementation will follow a mini-scrum framework, a simplified version of an agile software development process.
 Read this project brief carefully and make sure you understand the details.

 Jump to:
 - [1.
 Mini-Scrum Framework](#1-mini-scrum-framework)